wtsi-hgi/hgi-vault/doc/design.md

-Any `can_delete` implementation might refer to a library function named `is_in_vault`, which would therefore be mentioned in the respective implementations' comments.
+Any `can_delete` implementation might refer to a library function named `is_in_vault`, which would therefore be mentioned in the respective implementation's comments.
 As well as facilitating review, seeing the same reference in multiple implementations can serve as a sanity check (e.g., an implementation that doesn't use this function, where others do, may be suspect).